XingchenCedricXu/xingchencedricxu.github.io/_pages/miscellaneous.md

 If you find any interesting coding projects, books, or TV series, please contact me!

 ## Sports
-I'm a runner and a retired taekwondo athlete
+I'm a runner and a retired taekwondo athlete.
 -	My Personal Best (PB) in 100m is 11.2s.
 -	I won a silver medal in a city-level professional sports meet (one step away from Zhejiang provincial sport team).